drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 while ``[mfix options]`` is any of the configuration options listed :ref:`here <tab:mfixcmakeoptions>`.

-For example, to enable AMReX profiling capabilities in MFiX_Exa, configure as follows:
+For example, to enable AMReX profiling capabilities in MFIX_Exa, configure as follows:

 .. code:: shell